 Applicants of the Herb Clutter Memorial Scholarship must complete the scholarship application, which includes a 400-500 word essay discussing why they have chosen to pursue a career in agriculture.
 The selection committee will use this essay along with the student’s application in determining the scholarship winner.
-The scholarship and attached documents must be submitted to the Kansas Association of Wheat Growers at 1990 Kimball Ave, Manhattan, Kansas by March 13, 2020.
+The scholarship application and attached documents must be submitted to the Kansas Association of Wheat Growers at 1990 Kimball Ave, Manhattan, KS 66502, by March 13, 2020.

 More information about the Herb Clutter Memorial Scholarship is available by contacting Taylor Williamson at 785-539-0255 or email email@example.com.